-- Public viewpoints: 23 public viewpoints (roads and lookouts) considered.
-Project would not dominate the existing visual catchment due to distance, topography and existing mature vegetation along the road sides. - Private receivers: Assessment against performance objectives of the Visual Bulletin: - 16 non-associated receivers within 3.45 km of turbines and 11 non-associated receivers are between 3.45 km and 5.1 km; - visual performance objectives are met at all non-associated receivers including Kentucky village residences (8 km). - Aviation hazard lighting: CASA recommended obstacle lighting the Department has recommended conditions requiring Neoen to consult with CASA regarding installation of aviation hazard lighting. - Shadow flicker: recommended condition to limit the impact to 30 hours per year. - Ancillary infrastructure: Unlikely to have significant visual impacts with the proposed mitigation measures. - While the project would be visually apparent for multiple receivers, it would meet the Bulletin's visual performance objectives.
-Recommended conditions requiring Neoen to offer landscape screening to all non-associated dwellings within 5.1 km.
+- Public viewpoints: Applicant considered 23 public viewpoints (roads and lookouts), with the nearest public viewpoints located on the New England Highway and Green Valley Road (1.24 km and 1.82 km accordingly).
+Project would not dominate the existing visual catchment due to distance, topography and existing mature vegetation along the road sides. - Private receivers: Assessment against performance objectives of the Visual Bulletin: - o 16 non-associated receivers within 3.45 km of turbines and 11 non-associated receivers are between 3.45 km and 5.1 km; - o visual performance objectives are met at all non-associated receivers. - Project is located at least 8km from most Kentucky village residences and performance objectives achieved at all receivers. - Aviation hazard lighting: CASA recommended obstacle lighting the Department has recommended conditions requiring Neoen to consult with CASA regarding installation of aviation hazard lighting. - Shadow flicker: recommended condition to limit the impact to 30 hours per year. - Ancillary infrastructure: Unlikely to have significant visual impacts with the proposed mitigation measures.